aldyhelnawan/Intel-RealSense-Repo-0/README.md

 ## Intel_RealSense_D4xx_Camera_Python
-#### [UPDATE] | June 16th, 2022.
+#### [UPDATE] | June 21st, 2022.

-This is the improvement of the previous program that with pyrealsense2 python library.
-The program is using the RGB, Depth, and Infrared Camera for Computer Vision Project.
+This is the update of the previous code.

-Tested it with Intel RealSense D435i Stereo Camera on Windows 10 with Pycharm on Anaconda Virtual Environment.
+Tested with Intel RealSense D435i Stereo Camera on Windows 10 and Ubuntu 20.04 with Pycharm on Anaconda Virtual Environment.

-This update has a major changes, include in this list:
-  1. User interaction with the code.
-So, no need to configure so much to use it.
-  2. Adding a config file (realsense_d435i_config.py) for configuring the camera for other mode in .
-  3. All interaction already centralized to one python file (realsense_d435i_test.py).
-  4. Update of the stereo module (Depth & Infrared) FOV to be aligned with the RGB FOV.
-  5. Configurable to switch between 1280x720[720p] with 620x480[480p] resolutions.
+List of updates, some major changes, deletion, and modification.
+  1. Removed the 480p, 720p resolution option.
+  2. Removed some sections that doesn't functional.
+  3. Added the optional resolution input (recomended up to 1280x720 pixels for better image quality).
+  4. Added optional resolution for .bag playback selection (and .bag video save in .avi format).

 The file that included in this repository:
   1. realsense_d435i_test.py